micmejia/bible-dump/NKJV/Judges/Judg 12.md

 ###### 1
-Then the men of Ephraim [^a]gathered together, crossed over toward Zaphon, and said to Jephthah, "Why did you cross over to fight against the people of Ammon, and did not call us to go with you?
+Then the men of Ephraim gathered together, crossed over toward Zaphon, and said to Jephthah, "Why did you cross over to fight against the people of Ammon, and did not call us to go with you?
 We will burn your house down on you with fire!"

 ###### 2
 And Jephthah said to them, "My people and I were in a great struggle with the people of Ammon; and when I called you, you did not deliver me out of their hands.